keptn/lifecycle-toolkit/docs-new/docs/reference/crd-reference/metricsprovider.md

 ```

 > **Note**
-When using Dynatrace as metrics provider you have the possibility to
+When using Dynatrace as metrics provider you can
-define the key name of your DT token stored in a secret, which in
+define the key name of your DT token stored in a secret,
-comparison to Datadog or Prometheus is not possible.
+which is not possible for Datadog or Prometheus.
 For this example `myCustomTokenKey` was used.

 ## Files